suff3r3d/cp-teaching-notes/README.md

 # CP notes

-I'm currently tutoring a small group of high school students in Competitive Programming (CP) and this is where I share my notes and explainations about various topics in CP.
+I'm currently tutoring a small group of high school students in Competitive Programming (CP) and this is where I share my notes and explanations about various topics in CP.
 I've made it public in the hope that others might also find it useful.